Wei Yan: Ziwu Valley plan analysis

 When the Wei government received intelligence about Wei Yan's Ziwu Valley Plan, the Wei emperor Cao Rui immediately removed Xiahou Mao from his military command in Chang'an and reassigned him to be a Master of Writing (尚書) in Luoyang.
-Yi Zhongtian in his Analysis of the Three Kingdoms commented that both proponents and opponents of Wei Yan's plan have their own good reasons.
-Cao Wei met the first Northern Expedition with little preparation as they didn't fathom that Shu Han could make such an offensive, hence the combination of Zhuge Liang and Wei Yan's strikes could results in huge impact.
-However, Wei Yan's plan was also very risky, as neither the flight Xiahou Mao or his subordinates nor the timely arrival of Zhuge Liang's main forces was guaranteed, moreover the formidable Guo Huai was also in nearby region and could come to assist Xiahou Mao.
+Yi Zhongtian, in his Analysis of the Three Kingdoms, commented that both proponents and opponents of Wei Yan's plan had strong reasons.
+Wei forces were rather unprepared to counter the first Northern Expedition as they had not foreseen that Shu forces could launch such an offensive, hence both Zhuge Liang and Wei Yan's strikes could have dealt a massive blow to Wei defences.

+However, Wei Yan's plan was also very risky, as neither Xiahou Mao's retreat nor the timely arrival of the main Shu force led by Zhuge Liang could have been guaranteed.
+Moreover, the Wei general Guo Huai was stationed nearby and could have come to Xiahou Mao's aid.

-However, recent scholarship of Chinese history criticized the account of Yu Huan in his Weilue work that Yu Huan has exaggerated the alleged conflict between Wei Yan with his superior, Zhuge Liang, regarding the rejection of the latter for the strategy which proposed by Wei Yan.
-Wen-Chin Wang from Department of Chinese Language and Literature has suspected the bias of Yu Huan personal view which he viewed Yu Huan as Wei supporter, where Wei kingdom during the late Han era were the arch enemy of Shu kingdom.
+Moreover, recent scholarship of Chinese history criticised the Weilue account, stating that Yu Huan had exaggerated the alleged conflict between Wei Yan and Zhuge Liang over the latter's rejection of the former's Ziwu Valley plan.
+Wen-Chin Wang of the Department of Chinese Language and Literature suspected that the Weilue account was biased since Yu Huan supported the state of Wei.

+Meanwhile, Hong Mai (12-13 AD), a Chinese statesman, Confucian scholar and writer during the Southern Song dynasty, has using Wei Yan's "Ziwu Valley" strategy to criticize Zhuge Liang's shortcoming in military strategy, as he repeatedly refused to adopy the former's strategy.